Initial Public Offerings

 As you can see, investing in initial public offerings is not for the faint of heart.

-For every company’s stock that continues to rise from its IPO price, there are many more companies whose stock price drops significantly afterwards.
+For every company’s stock that continues to rise from its IPO price, there are many more companies whose stock price drops significantly afterward.

 At least for the individual investor, the chance of successfully beating the stock market as a whole by investing in IPOs is quite low.